-I cherished my Beatrix Potter book collection – most children would scribble their name with crayons inside the covers or rip out a page or two, but not me.
-I kept mine neatly on my bookshelf, complete with dust jackets and presentation boxes.
+Even as a child I cherished my Beatrix Potter collection.
+Most small children would draw or scribble in their books, but not me.
+I kept mine neatly on my bookshelf, far away from my two brothers.
+They sat immaculate in their dust jackets and presentation box.

-The classic story The Tale of Peter Rabbit was my favourite.
-I jumped at the chance of designing and styling an adorable Peter Rabbit baby shower.
+The classic story The Tale of Peter Rabbit was my absolute favourite.
+So when asked, I jumped at the chance of styling an adorable Peter Rabbit baby shower!

-The shower was in a large conservatory at The Diplomat Hotel – a stunning room with modern white gloss tiles and large windows overlooking the historic hotel gardens.
+The baby shower was held in a large conservatory at The Diplomat Hotel – a stunning room with modern white gloss floor tiles and large windows overlooking the hotel gardens.

-The room featured beautiful exposed brickwork, giving it some character.
+Part of the room featured beautiful exposed brickwork, giving it some rustic character.
 The room was neutral and had plenty of light.
 It is what I look for when choosing a venue.
-I do not want the room to clash with the theme – so busy wallpaper and garish carpet are out!
+I do not want the room to clash with the theme – so busy wallpaper and patterned carpet are out!

-I pulled the whole room together by hanging gingham and floral fabric bunting.
-Blodau Elli arranged the fresh floral displays on the welcome and dining table.
+I tied the room together by hanging gingham and floral patterned fabric bunting.
+Blodau Elli arranged the fresh floral displays on the welcome table and dining table where guests sat.

-For their welcome drink, guests sipped on light blue lemonade served in nostalgic mason jars.
+For the welcome drink; guests sipped on light blue lemonade served in vintage mason jars.

-I styled them with gingham ribbon, a Peter Rabbit label, and finished with a stripy paper straw.
+I styled the jars with blue and white gingham ribbon, a Peter Rabbit label which you can download for FREE below, and finished with a stripy paper straw.

 I was lucky enough to come across a piece of metal wall art in a local charity shop.
-It had three trees attached to a wooden fence – perfect as a backdrop.
-I hand-painted the metal and stained the wood.
+It had three trees attached to a wooden fence – a perfect backdrop for the garden!
+I hand-painted the metal and stained the wood to match the theme.

-I completed the garden by making my very own Peter Rabbit scarecrow, a nod to the classic story.
+I completed Mr. McGregor’s garden by making my very own Peter Rabbit scarecrow, a nod to the classic story.

-If you want to know how to create a Peter Rabbit scarecrow, I have written a step-by-step guide on how to do this.
-It is easy, and no sewing is involved!
-Follow the link to the instructions here.
+If you want to make your own Peter Rabbit scarecrow, I have written a step-by-step guide on how to do this.
+It is easy, with no sewing involved!

 Natacha Yummy Cakes created a mouth-watering two-tier cake with matching cupcakes.
 The traditional design complemented the theme perfectly.